Molingejr/operator_expression_generator/README.md

 Description
 -----------
-This system [Operator and Expression Generator] provides a graphical user interface and a text user interface [for usage of some back-end functions] that allows users to carryout computations [by applying functions and/or constants together] to produce expressions as results.
-These results can also be in the intermediate[incomplete] form which can still be manipulated to produce the desire result or expression.
-Functions and Constants are provided or displayed on a grid table, where options for manipulating the grid’s display and structure are also provided along with those for creating functions/constants.
-Options for choosing desired operators are given on the interface under various categories.
-An operator chosen can be applied on arguments [functions/constants on grid] by performing some actions [like drag-and-drop, right-clicking].
-There’s also a grid provided for intermediate results for further manipulations.
-The expression generated can be outputted into a file in a chosen format [like reverse polish, prefix, or infix notations] by means of a back-end function provided by the system through the Text user interface.
-The resulting expressions are displayed on a cell [on the grid] found at the intersection of the operator’s arguments [functions/constants and functions/constants on the grid].
-Repeated application of two arguments with different operators result in different expressions saved on the arguments intersection cell [cell is of 2D format] and provide an option for viewing this cell as a 2D format.
+This system [Operator and Expression Generator] provides a graphical user interface that allows users to carry out symbolic computations [by applying functions together] to produce expressions as results.
+These results can also be in the intermediate [incomplete] form which can still be manipulated to produce the desired result or expression.
+Functions are provided or displayed on a grid table, where options for manipulating the grid’s display and structure are also provided along with those for creating functions.
+Options for choosing desired operators are given on the interface under various categories (for example Arithmetic, Algebraic, Trigonometric).
+An operator chosen can be applied to arguments by performing actions like drag-and-drop, right-clicking.
+There is also a separate grid provided for intermediate results, which can be further manipulated.
+The expression generated can be output into a file in one of three formats (reverse polish, prefix, or infix notations) via a back-end function provided by the system.
+The resulting expressions are displayed on a grid cell found at the intersection of the operator’s arguments.
+Repeated application of two arguments with different operators results in different expressions saved on the arguments’ intersection cell and provide an option for viewing this cell as a 2D format.
 The systems also provide means [file menu] of saving and loading the grid on to our application from a file in a unique format.
+It also provides a text user interface which does similar but limited functionalities as compared to the GUI.

 How to run software
 -------------------